 Looking at the one-month performance, Energy was the top performer at this time.
 As a whole, the sector moved up 16.54%.
-This dwarfs the returns of all other others sectors.
+This dwarfs the returns of all other sectors.
 Definitely, a place to focus some attention.

 If one sector is performing well on the Monthly but is down the list on the weekly, it means it may be moving out of favor.
-Focus on stocks that rank near the top of the list on both time frames.
+Focus on stocks that rank near the top of the list in both time frames.
 Any trades taken are likely short-term in nature based on these time frames anyway, so strike while the sector(s) are hot.

 To filter the stocks, add in a few criteria so that you know they are tradable.

 - Volume over 200k.
-This is under the Descriptive tab on the scanner, and assures the stock does decent daily volume.
+This is under the Descriptive tab on the scanner and assures the stock does decent daily volume.
 Increase this to 500k or 1 million if you wish.

-- Price above SMA200 (200-Day Simple Moving Average drop down menu).
+- Price above SMA200 (200-Day Simple Moving Average drop-down menu).
 This is under the Technical tab.
 It is one of the simplest filters for finding stocks in uptrends.
 With this filter, stocks in a downtrend will be eliminated.
 Since we are looking at strong stocks in strong sectors, there is no need to waste time looking at stocks in the sector that aren’t performing well.

-- Optional: Add in Price Above SMA50 for an additional trend filter (50-Day Simple Moving Average drop down menu).
+- Optional: Add in Price Above SMA50 for an additional trend filter (50-Day Simple Moving Average drop-down menu).
 This will only include stocks in short-term uptrends and/or above the average price of the last 50 days.